 Why it’s so awesome: This venue is a second-century pagan temple that contains a fourth-century church that’s underneath a 12th-century church.
 This place is full of different types of history and it’s fascinating to see how different times build upon the ruins and foundations of the past.
 This venue is also fairly unknown in the city, so you should be able to explore it in relative peace.

 What to do there: Enter the church from the street level and then take the stairs down to the other church and the temple.
 When you enter the site, ignore the beggars at the door who often tell people that they’re affiliated with the church and try to claim an entrance fee.
-It’s free to enter the street level church but there is a small fee to go down to the lower levels, which is well worth the cost.
+It’s free to enter the street level church (amazing, considering Rome can be quite expensive) but there is a small fee to go down to the lower levels, which is well worth the cost.

 Why it’s so awesome: This is a Sunday morning market that runs from 6am to around 2pm that sells everything from books to antiques.
-But it’s main focus is both old and new clothes.
-This has a distinctly flea market vibe, so make sure you come ready to rummage around to find a bargain.
+But its main focus is both old and new clothes.
+This has a distinct flea market vibe, so make sure you come ready to rummage around to find a bargain.

 What to do there: Watch your valuables in this area as pickpockets are common, but apart from that just enjoy the spectacle.
 And make sure you bargain for the goods you want, that’s what the locals do and it’s the only way to get the best price!
 This is also a good place to find somewhere to sit and people watch, as you’ll get to see tourists and the locals alike enjoying themselves.